-Combinatorial analysis of the risk associated with rs1801275 and rs2227306 been evaluated in tuberculosis for these.
+Combinatorial analysis of the risk associated with rs1801275 and rs2227306

+We have employed two methods in our study to evaluate the collective risk of these SNP towards TB by employing different combinations possible for both.
+Many studies have investigated the association between various SNPs [25], but till now, no such association has been evaluated in TB for these.
 When heterozygous and mutant genotypes common in both the SNPs were compared with the wild type, no significant associations were found, even when applied separately to males and females.
-But all of them show a protective effect; even in females, the odds were slightly less than in males.
-In another method, various combinations of the risk allele were made and compared to the 0-risk allele, i.e., wild type of both the SNPs, but except for the three-risk allele, which shows a significant association, none shows a significant association.
-But it is interesting to note that as the number of risk allele increase, the protective effect increases, and the 3-risk allele shows a significant outcome.
+But all of them show a protective effect; even in females, the odds were slightly lower than in males.
+In another method, various combinations of the risk allele were made and compared to the zero risk allele, i.e., wild type of both the SNPs, but except for the three-risk allele, which shows a significant association, none shows a significant association.
+However, it is interesting to note that as the number of risk alleles increases, the protective effect increases, and the 3-risk allele shows a significant outcome.